zacharymarlowe101/Lil_Robo_Vs_The_Shrooms/docs/GameCodeDetails/GameCodeDetailsSubSections/ScriptingEngineSubSections/script-overview.md

 ## How to create a script

 The `Script` class is abstract, meaning it must be subclassed.
-Currently, the game has several `Script` subclasses located in the `Scripts.TestMap` package.
-The reason all scripts aren't just thrown into the generic `Scripts` package is that scripts tend to be separated out by map, and while there is only one map `TestMap` in this game currently, I wanted to make it easier for other developers to organize their scripts for the future.
-As a result, all scripts that are used in the `TestMap` map belong in the `Scripts.TestMap` package.
+Currently, the game has several `Script` subclasses located in the `Scripts.EnemyMap1` package.
+The reason all scripts aren't just thrown into the generic `Scripts` package is that scripts tend to be separated out by map, and while there is only one map `EnemyMap1` in this game currently, I wanted to make it easier for other developers to organize their scripts for the future.
+As a result, all scripts that are used in the `EnemyMap1` map belong in the `Scripts.EnemyMap1` package.

 There is one `Script` subclass, however, that IS inside the generic `Scripts` package: `SimpleTextScript`.
 This script's only instructions are to loads up a textbox, show text, and then close the textbox.